 Why do students choose to train at Valley Farm?

 Valley Farm also offers the opportunity for students to learn about Side Saddle, Polocrosse, Horseball, Vaulting, Liberty, Natural Horsemanship, Horse Agility, Stud work and Training and Handling of Young horses which may be useful for a future career.
 There are a range of other pet animals on the farm, including goats, camel, alpacas, chickens and aviary birds, which combine to make Valley Farm a fun and interesting place to learn.

 In addition to being a BHS Highly Commended 'Where to Train' centre, Valley Farm is also a registered Pony Club Centre.
 This means that if you are under 25 we can help you to pass your pony club tests as well as your BHS exams.
 In addition to BHS and Pony Club we offer training for other industry related qualifications and certificates.

-Valley Farm Equestrian has limited placements available for school or college students.
+Valley Farm Equestrian has limited short term placements available for school or college students.
 We welcome equestrian and veterinary students from colleges for work placements.
 We have limited accommodation places available for students from further afield.

 We welcome foreign equine students for summer work placements, provided they are able to speak English.

 To apply: Please email sarah@valleyfarmonline with JOB APPLICATION as the subject.
 Don't forget to attach your CV.

 This is a short course followed by the exam held at Valley Farm.
 It is essential for all students wishing to take their BHS Stage II, and also a good idea for any persons who ride on the roads.
 The course is offered at various times throughout the year.
 (For those age 11 and over.
 You do not have to be a full time student with us.
 Anybody can join in with the training and take their Roadsafe test at Valley Farm)